Rafe Mair

-Kenneth Rafe Mair (31 December 1931 – 9 October 2017) was a Canadian lawyer, political commentator, radio personality and politician in British Columbia, Canada.
-He served in the British Columbia Legislative Assembly as the member for Kamloops from 1975 to 1981 in the caucus of the Social Credit Party.

-In his post-political career, Mair became a radio personality and political commentator, raising controversy for his views on both the Meech Lake and Charlottetown constitutional accords.
+Kenneth Rafe Mair (31 December 1931 – 9 October 2017) was a Canadian lawyer, political commentator, radio personality and politician in British Columbia.
+He represented the riding of Kamloops in the British Columbia Legislative Assembly from 1975 to 1981 as part of the Social Credit Party (Socred) caucus, and served as cabinet minister under Premier Bill Bennett.
+He left politics to embark on a career in media, raising controversy for his views on both the Meech Lake and Charlottetown constitutional accords.
 He served as the plaintiff of the historic Supreme Court of Canada decision Rafe Mair v.
 Kari Simpson.

 Early life

-Mair was born in Vancouver and grew up in the neighbourhood of Kerrisdale.
-His mother was Frances Tyne (née Leigh), known as Frankie, and his father was Kenneth Frederick Robert Mair, a salesman born in Auckland, New Zealand, and his brother Leigh, in 1936.
-They had married in Vancouver 16 months earlier.
+Mair was born in Vancouver as the elder of two sons to mother Frances Tyne (née Leigh), known as Frankie, and father Kenneth Frederick Robert Mair, a salesman born in Auckland, New Zealand; they had married in Vancouver 16 months earlier.
+He grew up in the neighbourhood of Kerrisdale; his father purchased a Japanese-owned paper box factory when Japanese Canadians were interned during World War II, generating sufficient income to allow Rafe to attend the private St. George's School.
+He subsequently returned to the public school system and graduated from Prince of Wales Secondary School in 1949 before entering the University of British Columbia (UBC).
+He went on to attend the UBC Faculty of Law, graduating in 1956.

+He worked in the lumber, oil and insurance industries, then started articling in 1960 with Vancouver lawyer Tom Griffiths.
+Called to the bar in 1961, he practiced in Vancouver and handled numerous personal injury cases.
+He then moved to Kamloops in 1968 to join the practice of his law school classmate Jarl Whist, a Liberal who had run twice unsuccessfully against Progressive Conservative MP E. Davie Fulton, before starting his own firm.

 Mair became an avid fisherman and developed an interest in public affairs from his mother's work at The Province newspaper.

-Mair entered the University of British Columbia (UBC) in 1949 and went on to law in 1953.
-He worked for a lumber company and then in the oil industry in Edmonton before spending three years as a claims adjuster with an insurance company.

-In 1960, Mair began articling with Vancouver lawyer Tom Griffiths.
-Called to the bar in 1961, he handled many personal injury cases.
-He practiced law in Vancouver until 1968, when he moved to Kamloops to join the practice of his law school classmate Jarl Whist, a Liberal who had run twice unsuccessfully against Progressive Conservative MP E. Davie Fulton.

 Political career

-His electoral career began with his election to Kamloops city council in the early 1970s.
-Previously involved with the Liberal Party, he was an opponent of the NDP government of premier Dave Barrett.
-He won the Social Credit nomination for Kamloops in May 1975, going on to defeat NDP incumbent Gerry Anderson in the December election by 14,639 votes to 10,975.
-Mair won re-election four years later by 3,309 votes.
-He held the seat until retiring from politics in 1981; the seat was taken over by Claude Richmond, also of the Social Credit Party.
+His electoral career began with his election to Kamloops city council in 1973.
+Previously involved with the Liberal Party, he was an opponent of the British Columbia New Democratic Party (BC NDP) government of Premier Dave Barrett.
+He won the Social Credit nomination for Kamloops in May 1975, and went on to defeat NDP incumbent Gerry Anderson in the December election by 14,639 votes to 10,975; he won re-election in 1979 by 3,309 votes.

-Mair served in Premier Bill Bennett's cabinet in a variety of portfolios, including health, environment, consumer services, and consumer and corporate affairs.
-During the negotiations in 1980 and 1981 to patriate the Constitution of Canada, he was BC's chief delegate on constitutional matters.
+He was named to Premier Bill Bennett's cabinet in December 1975 as Minister of Consumer Services; the post was modified to Minister of Consumer and Corporate Affairs in October 1976.
+He subsequently swapped portfolios with Jim Nielsen in December 1978 to become Minister of Environment, before being re-assigned as Minister of Health in November 1979.
+During the negotiations to patriate the Constitution of Canada, he was BC's chief delegate on constitutional matters from 1977 to 1980.

+He held the Kamloops seat until leaving politics in 1981; the seat was taken over by fellow Socred Claude Richmond.